Contrast-Security-OSS/docs/content/installation/setup/new-customer-guide/New-customer-implementation-assess.md

 * Familiarize customers with Contrast’s Quick Value deployment methodology.
 * Ensure that all the key project roles are filled.
 * Review the the Intake document for the Solution Architecture meeting.
-* Help customers step through the Contrast maturity model.
+* Review the Contrast Security Maturity Model.

 ### Preparation

 In advance of this meeting:

-* Pre-meeting with the primary stakeholder to become aligned with our deployment methodology; Kickoff participants; and initial phase scope, success factors and project risks.
+* Pre-meeting with the primary stakeholder, who will participate in each role in this deployment, to become aligned with our deployment methodology and initial phase scope, success factors and project risks.
 * Each attendee should have [a high-level understanding of Contrast Security](https://www.youtube.com/watch?v=Gviz-SiJGWk).
 * Each attendee should read this document.